guzus/llm-mafia-game/README.md

 ### 2. Install Dependencies

 ```
-pip install -r requirements.txt
+uv sync
 ```

 ### 3. Set Up Firebase

-- Create a Firebase project and enable the Realtime Database.
+- Create a Firebase project and enable the Cloud Firestore.
 - Download your `firebase_credentials.json` and place it in the project directory.
-- Update `FIREBASE_DATABASE_URL` in `config.py` to match your Firebase URL.

 ### 4. Set Up OpenRouter API